bellanov/typescript-template/README.md

-# shell-template
+# typescript-template

-Template for general Shell script development.
+Template for general TypeScript development.

-The template contains examples of best practices and standards derived from the [Google Shell Style Guide](https://google.github.io/styleguide/shellguide.html).
+The template contains examples of best practices and standards derived from the [Google TypeScript Style Guide](https://google.github.io/styleguide/tsguide.html).

 ## Scripts